marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

 from C, such as C++, Objective-C and Objective-C++) that the compiler
 accepts:

-.. index:: ANSI support

-.. index:: ISO support
+.. index:: ANSI support, ISO support

 .. option:: -ansi